 A qualitative sub-study will be undertaken in the first year with additional interviews planned later in the trial.
 An objective of the pilot study is to undertake patient interviews to explore willingness to be randomised into an exercise trial and to assess the acceptability of the physiotherapy-led exercise programme and outcome measures.
-Later interviews will explore the acceptability of and adherence to the exercise programme.
+Later interviews with patients and physiotherapists will explore the acceptability of and adherence to the exercise programme.